fygen/born2broot-AUTO/README.md

 *  120 POINTS.
 If you can learn all this.
 *  Setup in 5 minutes.
 *  ALL SETUPS with WORDPRESS..
+*  Only vftpd or a service is missing if you are interested go to CONTRIBUTE

 ## Overview
 This project is part of the 42Cursus curriculum, specifically designed for the Born2Code program.
 Born2Broot is an introduction to system administration, where the goal is to set up a basic Linux system from scratch, configure it, create Wordpress and connect databases.